- Study Abroad

 The western Amazon basin in Ecuador is definitively the most biodiverse place on planet Earth.
 There are more species of birds than in all of North America, a dozen species of primates, and all of the iconic large mammals of the rainforest including tapir, capybara, peccary, puma, and jaguar.
 This ultimate 7-day educational adventure takes you to an enormous and pristine wilderness at the doorway to the Yasuní Biosphere Reserve.
-You’ll stay at the world-class Tiputini Biodiversity Station, providing you access to the best rain forest on Earth without sacrificing comfortable accommodations and excellent food.
-At Tiputini, you’ll be housed in double-occupancy cabins with private bathrooms, tucked into the forest.
+You’ll stay at the world-class Napo Wildlife Center, providing you access to the best rain forest on Earth without sacrificing comfortable accommodations and excellent food.
+You’ll be housed in comfortable double-occupancy cabins with private bathrooms, tucked into the forest.

-Arrival at the Tiputini Biodiversity Station requires a short flight over the Andes from Quito to Coca, followed by a motorized canoe trip down the Napo River, a bus ride along the Maxus oil company road into the heart of Yasuní National Park, and another canoe ride down the meandering Tiputini River.
+Arrival at the Napo Wildlife Center requires a short flight over the Andes from Quito to Coca, followed by a motorized canoe trip down the Napo River and up a smaller tributary to the lodge.
 You’re rewarded by the sights and sounds of the primeval Amazon forest, largely untouched by humans, that few people ever get to experience.
 Wake up in the morning to the roar of Red Howler or the duets of Dusky Titi monkeys, and the yelps of toucans and macaws.
 Local guides, their uncanny ability to find elusive wild animals honed by years in the forest, will lead you quietly through the forest to a diversity of sites available along the extensive trail system surrounding the lodge.
-A canopy tower provides phenomenal birding, with likely sightings of parrots, toucans, and perhaps even a Harpy Eagle, the world’s “most powerful bird of prey.”
+A canopy tower provides phenomenal birding, with likely sightings of parrots, toucans, and perhaps even a Harpy Eagle, the world’s most powerful bird of prey.
 Canoeing through nearby lagoons offers an opportunity to spy Giant River Otters, unique Hoatzin, and perhaps an anaconda or caiman.
 River trips also may yield sightings of capybara or tapirs enjoying a swim, or glimpses of pink river dolphins.
 And of course, at all times we’ll have our eyes peeled for the secretive king of the jungle, the mighty jaguar.
 You’ll end your trip by reversing your tracks back to Quito.